Appdynamics/AppD-AWS-AppRegistry/README.md

 The configuration file is where you define the following:

 - Connection details to the AppDynamics Controller
+  -  controllerAccount
+  -  controllerUsername
+  -  controllerPassword
+  -  controllerPort
+  -  controllerSslEnabled

 - The list of application names to publish to AppRegistry
+  -  applicationNames

-- The option to add the Id of the application to the app name as it is defined in AppRegistry
+- The option to add the AppDynamics Id of the application to the application name when publishing to AppRegistry
+  - addAppIdToAppName

+*Example Configuration File*:
 ```bash
 !!com.appdynamics.cloud.aws.appregistry.ApplicationConfig